 According to Healthcare IT News, the annual growth rate of IT applications in the medical field is 7.4%.
 One of the most significant reasons for this growth is the convenience offered by Computer Physician Order Entry solutions.

-When creating software, websites, and mobile apps for use in the healthcare industry, it is incredibly vital that you adhere to the strict HIPAA/HITECH code.
-Medical facilities are now looking to hire web developers who are HIPAA compliant.
+When creating healthcare software, development solutions, it is incredibly vital that you adhere to the strict HIPAA/HITECH code.
+Medical facilities are now looking to hire web developers who are HIPAA-compliant.
 This article is a guide on how to provide HIPAA-compliant IT solutions for medical organizations.

-HIPAA mainly consists of two major aspects: the Privacy rules and the Security rules.
+HIPAA mainly consists of two major aspects: Privacy rules and Security rules.
 The privacy rule defines PHI as any individually identifiable medical information transmitted through any medium.
-Any entity that deals in the storage or distribution of PHI, including the medical institution, individual care providers, and software developers are liable in the case of a data breach.
+Any entity that deals in the storage or distribution of PHI, including the medical institution, individual care providers, and software developers is liable in the case of a data breach.
 Firms that are subject to HIPAA include: